 - Immediate federal leadership in areas in federal jurisdiction: • affordability and access; • information; • employment; • housing; and • research

 - A federal cross-government approach to autism that ensures action is coordinated across ministries, agencies, policies and programs.

 The Goal: An Impactful, Measurable, Sustainable National Autism Strategy

-With Election 44 on the horizon, CASDA once again is calling on all federal parties and candidates to, if elected, commit to the swift implementation of a National Autism Strategy recently being tasked to Minister of Health, Minister Patty Hajdu and Minister of Employment, Workforce Development and Disability Inclusion, Minister Carla Qualtrough, CASDA is ready to work with government and mobilize experts from across the country to develop a robust NAS that ensures that all autistic Canadians have full and equal access to the resources they require to achieve their full potential.
-This NAS should have a clear and meaningful vision considering the whole lifespan and spectrum of needs of Canadians on the Autism Spectrum, with special considerations for vulnerable autistic Canadians.
+With Election 44 on the horizon, CASDA once again is calling on all federal parties and candidates to, if elected, commit to the swift implementation of a National Autism Strategy (NAS), following the release of the final report on autism by the Canadian Academy of Health Sciences.
+CASDA is ready to work with the new government and mobilize experts from across the country to develop a robust NAS that ensures that all Autistic people living in Canada have full and equal access to the resources they require to achieve their full potential.
+This NAS should have a clear and meaningful vision considering the whole lifespan and spectrum of needs of Autistic people, with special considerations for vulnerable Autistic populations living in Canada.
 Read More